+She was selected to be among the Silicon Valley Business Journal’s 2020 Women of Influence honorees.
 Leslie earned her MBA from the Kellogg School of Management at Northwestern University and her BA from Duke University.
-She lives in San Francisco with her husband and two children.
+She resides with her family in San Francisco.